sunshinejnjn/openwrt-jiayshi/README.md

 This repository is for compiling firmware (openwrt) for a specific IPQ60xx device: JDC-AX1800-Pro by JD Cloud.
-It is forked from jiay-shi's repo, merged with some patches and regulations from https://github.com/aiamadeus/openwrt.git:ipq-gl as well as https://github.com/openwrt/openwrt.git:main as upstreams.
+It is forked from jiay-shi's repo, merged with some patches and regulations from https://github.com/aiamadeus/openwrt.git:ipq-gl as well as https://github.com/openwrt/openwrt.git:main as upstream.

 Currently, the ipq60xx-devel branch is working.
+Both Ethernet and WIFI (ath11k) are **working** fine, but **w/out nss**.
+The small (no LUCI) build is a minimal-sized build, suitable for recovery use.
+The "full" build comes with LUCI, dnsmasq-full, ip-full, wpad(full), openssl, strongswan, some netfilter, and USB kmods.

 ========================================================================

-**No bullshit**, no 3rd party (besides sources from openwrt/openwrt and necessary hardware drivers) packages.
-*No customized style*, no nothing customized.
+RootFS space problem:

 **It is suggested to use a mounted fs as *overlay* for opkg packages.** This can be done by using p27 (storage) or replacing it with 2 partitions and using the latter one (p28) as overlay.
 Some fdisk command seqence for reference (please note: factory fdisk will not output uuids, use openwrt fdisk (opkg install fdisk)):